 The problem for parents is that most teenage children are argumentative, spend a lot of time in their room, enjoy spending hours on the internet late at night.
-So how do you work out what is simply the behaviour of a normal adolescent, and what is putting them in danger?
+So how do you work out what is simply the behavior of a normal adolescent, and what is putting them in danger?

 When we found Alicia on the computer late at night she would say: “I forgot to do my history paper,” and sure enough there would be a history paper.
 What parent is going to say: “Don’t be conscientious, don’t stay up and finish that paper.”
 Of course you say: “Honey finish it up quick and get to bed.”
 If you’ve raised your child well, you assume your child isn’t doing anything reckless.
 I certainly did.

-What parents have to realise is that the internet is the focus of our children’s lives.
+What parents have to realize is that the internet is the focus of our children’s lives.
 What they’re doing online is the same thing that everyone is doing: they’re seeking love, attention, they’re bored.
 Anything that they can’t do in real life, they can do online, and engaging in a virtual world is now part of their growing up.
 If they have a bad day, they can go online and be somebody else, if you’re 12 and have braces you can go online and be 23 and a femme fatale.
 It’s a game, it’s fun, whatever’s offered to them they grab without thinking.
-Some parents find it hard to understand their children’s growing awareness of their sexuality but our kids are sexually aware, they see sexualised ads every day, they talk about sex on the internet.
+Some parents find it hard to understand their children’s growing awareness of their sexuality but our kids are sexually aware, they see sexualized ads every day, they talk about sex on the internet.
 All we can do is make our children aware that the dangers out there are very real and that this can happen to them.

 Alicia is 21 now and still has flashbacks, nights when it’s hard to sleep.
-She has done well in school, she’s studying psychology and forensics at university and wants to join the FBI and eventually work with traumatised children.
+She has done well in school, she’s studying psychology and forensics at university and wants to join the FBI and eventually work with traumatized children.
 But life is harder for her than it would have been.
 We try to make sure that what happened to her doesn’t happen to others.
 We go into schools and speak with kids about it.
 There’s no lecturing, it’s an open dialogue — this can happen to you and this is how.
 Alicia doesn’t say: “Don’t go on Myspace or Facebook,” because kids are going to do that.
 But she does try to teach them to be aware of differentiating between who is a stranger and who isn’t.
 And to make the danger real to them, she shows them her missing posters and the newspaper stories from when she was found — with headline such as “Girl found safe but tied up”.

 Alicia describes the internet as possibly the greatest social experiment of all time but one in which children can be the sacrificial guinea pigs.
 I use the analogy of a loaded gun.
 No one warned us about it yet they blamed us when the kids started to shoot themselves.